 The U.S. Air Force’s decision to move away from the Northrop Grumman Global Hawk program has not swayed the Navy’s allegiance to its $11.4 billion Triton unmanned aircraft program, which is based on the Global Hawk platform, says Vice Adm.
 Mark Skinner, military deputy to the Navy acquisition secretary.
 Skinner acknowledges that the “long pole in the tent” is first flight, which is behind schedule.
 According to the 2012 annual report from the Pentagon’s director of operational test and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy Still Backs Triton UAV Purchase, Despite Delays".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy Still Backs Triton UAV Purchase, Despite Delays".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.